aleksandr-sidorov/aab-server/README.md

 ```

 4. Test the API
-   You can now test the API using tools like Postman or curl.
+   <br />You can now test the API using tools like Postman or curl.
 Below are the steps to test the register endpoint.
+   ``
    Endpoint:
    POST /register

 Example: